fremen432/ReactJS-Restaurant-Website/README.md

 ## About <a name = "about"></a>
 Online restaurant website built with React.js intended for users to see information about the restaurant (i.e. locations, hours of operation, menu) and place orders.

+Implemented dynamic elements to allow user to add items to cart featuring custom SCSS animations for Nav bar and drop-down menus.

+Technologies used:
+- ReactJS
+- Javascript
+- SCSS
+- React-icons